Sugar Snap Pea Recipes

 2 cloves garlic, minced

-¼ cup dry white wine (Becky used tomato sauce and doubled the amount & it was very good, too!)
+¼ cup dry white wine (Becky used tomato sauce and doubled the amount & it

 1/3 cup whipping cream